pote/gohm/README.md

 Gohm is a Go port of the popular [Ohm](https://github.com/soveran/ohm) Ruby library, it provides a simple interface to store and retrieve your model data in a Redis database.

+Gohm implements nothing but the basic usage right now, but expect all or most features in Ohm to be implemented into Gohm as time goes by, contributions are very welcome. :)

 ## The Basics